njitAndroidGroup16/FitApp/README.md

 # FitApp
+## Table of Contents
+1) Overview
+2) Specs
+3) Wireframes
+## Overview
+### Description
+ The FitApp is an application to provide users with a streamlined workout experience.
+Users can select their own exercises from a list, filtered to their specifications and view information such as difficulty or muscle groups involved.
+Users can then time their own set within the application and log it to the app.

+### App Evaluation
+ - Mobile: A mobile device is ideal for this application.
+Users will likely exercise regularly so having easy access to a device is mandatory.
+User activity will also be logged in a local database and referenced when calculating activity.
+There are other features, such as the keeping of exercise activity, that would require a device clock.
+ - Story: Creates a fully personalized experience for users interested in their health.
+The application makes sure that no user is fully left out by providing exercises for different muscles groups and difficulty levels while also encouraging them to try new exercises based on their preferences.
+ - Market: Anyone who has an interest in expanding their fitness expereince would benefit from this application.
+ - Habit: Users are likely opening this app throughout the day not only to exercise, but also track how active they've been and to make adjustments to their routine.
+  - Scope: V1 would give users access to the filterable list of exercises, the option to favorite these exercises as well as use the in-app timer to log their activity.
+They would also be shown a bar graph on the home page in order to visualize this activity.
+V2 would allow for more accessible options.
+An additional option to filter based on handicaps, such sit-down versions of exercises.
+V3 would provide visual guides for the exercises instead of only text descriptions.

+## Product Specs

 **Required Must-Have Stories:**
   - User can view all exercises and make a selection from them
   - User can filter results based on criteria such as difficulty